2000 United States Senate election in Delaware: Campaign

 For 16 years, the same four people had held all four major statewide positions in Delaware.
 Governor Tom Carper was term-limited and could not run for re-election again.
-Both he and U.S. Representative Michael Castle wanted to be U.S. Senator.
+Both he and U.S. representative Mike Castle wanted to be U.S. senator.
 However, Roth would not retire, and fellow Republican Castle decided against a primary.

 Roth, 79, had served in the U.S. Senate for 30 years.
-He was the Chairman of the Finance Committee.
-Carper, 53, was a popular Governor and former U.S. Congressman of Delaware's At-large congressional district, who announced his candidacy against Roth in September 1999.
+He was the chairman of the Finance Committee.
+Carper, 53, was a popular governor and former U.S. congressman of Delaware's At-large congressional district, who announced his candidacy against Roth in September 1999.
 Both candidates were moderates.
 Roth was one of the few Republicans to vote for the Brady Bill.
 Although Roth started the campaign with a 2-to-1 spending advantage, Carper went into the final month with more than $1 million on hand.
 In a contest between two popular and respected politicians, the main issue seemed to be Roth's age versus Carper's relative youth.